mckprng/Turtlebot_arm/README.md

-# Changes to the IOJVision fork
+# Changes in this fork
 When launching the block_manip_complete.launch, eventually some pcd-files would be created.
 These would be saved at the Desktop of the "mscv" user.
 This has been changed to a directory in this package, turtlebot_arm_block_manipulation/pcd_files/, so that any user can use the the package.
 In the same launch file the freenect.launch include now uses the factory calibration of the IR depth sensor due to it being skewed with the colour image without this setting.

 ___